gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

   By replicating your database to a "cluster in the cloud", you can establish a working backup database that you can use if disaster strikes your primary cluster.
 Once your backup cluster has been established, you can periodically (and incrementally) re-synchronize it with the primary cluster to keep it up to date.

   Save money by suspending the backup cluster when it is not in use, and resuming it again when needed.
-Use the `suspendCluster.sh` and `resumeCluster.sh` utilities provided with the HP Vertica AWS Auto Scaling open-source package.
+Use the `suspend_cluster.sh` and `resume_cluster.sh` utilities provided with the HP Vertica AWS Auto Scaling open-source package.
 While the cluster is suspended, your AWS usage charges will be significantly reduced.

 - **Create Sandbox Clusters**